Developing Orbital-Dependent Corrections for the Non-Additive Kinetic Energy in Subsystem Density Functional Theory: Acknowledgements

 \section{Acknowledgements}

+Funding was provided by the German Research Foundation (Deutsche Forschungsgemeinschaft, DFG) --- project number 545861628.
 L.S.E. thanks the German Academic Scholarship Foundation (Studienstiftung des deutschen Volkes) for their support.
-D.G.A. acknowledges funding from the Rising Star Fellowship of the Department of Biology, Chemistry, Pharmacy of Freie Universit\"at Berlin.
 Helpful discussions with Dr. Jan P. G\"otze are greatly acknowledged.
 The authors thank the HPC Service of FUB-IT, Freie Universität Berlin, for computing time.